Chat with us, powered by LiveChat

 Being exposed to an environment where people freely consume alcohol and drugs is not ideal for teenagers.
 During this stage in their lives, their ability to decide what’s right or wrong can be easily swayed.
 They are less likely to try those substances with proper guidance from adults, both at home and at school.
 This is particularly important since they are at the stage where trying new things seems exciting, and their stance on drugs and alcohol is not negative yet.

 The use of drugs has a considerable harmful effect on the development of an adolescent’s brain.
-Their influence can lead to psychosis, or other issues, like attention deficit hyperactivity disorder (ADHD), borderline personality disorder, serious mental illness (SMI), and more.
+Their influence can lead to psychosis, or other issues, like attention deficit hyperactivity disorder (ADHD), teen borderline personality disorders, antisocial personality disorder in teens along with some serious mental illness (SMI), and more.

 Why are kids with mental health disorders prone to substance use?